gpetuhov/SampleARCoreCloud/README.md

 # SampleARCoreCloud
 Learn how to use ARCore Cloud Anchors with Sceneform.
+In this example we save ID of the hosted anchor to the Shared Preferences and use it to restore the anchore after the scene has been cleared or after app restart.

 ## Requirements
 * Android Studio 3.5 Canary 7